worldbank/iefieldkit/admin/command_outline.md

     * form() - File path to questionnaire form
     * suppress() - An option that takes a list of tests that the user want to skip
     * suppreqtext() - An option that takes a list of text fields that the user intended to be required and therefore should not yield a warning
+    * Output() - Where to output the logfile
 * output
   * Display all errors and warnings in the result window
-  * Save anything to file?
-Might be a bit overkill but it would also function as a log, so it can be shown at any point in the future that the form was tested with this command.
+  * Log file with output written to file.

 ### iehfc
 * features